 Here’s how long it’ll take to reach Tortuguero from La Fortuna, using either a shuttle or car and by bus:

 How to get to TORTUGUERO from SAN JOSÉ

-If you’re traveling to Tortuguero from San José using public transportation, you have four choices: fly on a PLANE (👉price), take a TRANSFER (👉price), drive your own car, or go by bus.
+If you’re traveling to Tortuguero from San José using public transportation, you have four choices: fly on a PLANE, take a SHUTTLE + BOAT, drive your own car, or go by bus.
 Each option has its benefits, and I’ll explain the details of each of the four methods below.

 Shuttle from SAN JOSÉ to TORTUGUERO

-Taking a TRANSFER (👉price) is particularly enjoyable and comfortable, as it will only take you 3 hours and 30 minutes to travel from San José to Tortuguero and the transfer will take you directly to your destination hotel.
+Taking a SHUTTLE + BOAT (👉price & schedule) is particularly enjoyable and comfortable, as it will only take you 3 hours and 20 minutes to travel from San José to Tortuguero and the transfer will take you directly to your destination hotel.
 Additionally, it offers more amenities than the bus, as it has air conditioning and free Wi-Fi.

 The journey you will take will be from San José to La Pavona by minibus, and then you will take a boat that will take you to Tortuguero National Park.